Coreoz/Plume/README.md

 [![Build Status](https://travis-ci.org/Coreoz/Plume.svg?branch=master)](https://travis-ci.org/Coreoz/Plume)

-Plume Framework is a lightweight modular framework.
+Plume Framework is a lightweight modular Java framework.
 It aims to remain as simple as possible while it can be customized enough to fit exactly your application need.
 Plume is mainly aggregating (great) JVM libraries.
 This way, the Plume code base is limited to the minimum so that the aggregated libraries can function together.